Please read below before contacting the practice

 Patients who have had both vaccine doses in England can show their COVID-19 vaccination status via the NHS App.
 Those without access to the app can request a letter from the NHS proving their vaccination status by calling 119.

-If your status does not show the vaccines you had, please contact 119 if you had your vaccine in a Mass Vaccination Centre or us if you had it in the Prospect House car park.
+If your status does not show the vaccines you had, please contact us if you had it in the Prospect House drive-thru or 119 if you had your vaccine anywhere else.

 Astra Zeneca vaccine manufactured in India – additional information from DHSC